A tree maintenance plan provides guidelines and strategies to ensure the health and survival of your trees.

 Fertilizer is of little benefit to a newly planted tree.
 It can damage them.
 The high nitrogen in the fertilizer can damage roots and leaves.
 Better to wait until the tree is older.

 Fertilizer can be used on young trees.
 Check the instructions first, but it’s usually recommended to fertilize once or twice a year on these growing trees.

 Fertilizing in the spring can help promote new growth through the fall.
 It’s also helpful to fertilize in the fall and add nutrients needed for winter.

-If there are dead branches and leaves that aren’t a lush green color, that may be an indicator that it’s time to get out the fertilizer.
+If some dead branches and leaves aren’t a lush green color, that may indicate that it’s time to get out the fertilizer.
 This simple task will keep your tree healthy and promote new growth.

 Mulching trees can be done to protect roots from the elements as well as retain heat in the ground and enzyme activity.
 Although not required when planting a tree, it does have some benefits but is mostly decorative.

 As the mulch decomposes it can provide additional nutrients to the growing tree.

 Proper mulching requires it to be spread evenly a few inches deep but should not come into contact with the tree trunk.
 Contact with the tree trunk can cause excessive moisture which can lead to an increase of insects and pests and cause disease or decay.

 There are several different reasons to prune a tree.
 They can range from enhancing their appearance to removing diseased portions.